MeloMellow/simple-app/api/README.md

 ## 4. Running in dev mode

-Run `npm run dev` to start the project in development mode.
-The project will be running at localhost on the port that you set previously(http://localhost:PORT).
+Run `npm run dev` to start the Api in development mode.
+The Api will be running at localhost on the port that you set previously(http://localhost:PORT).